-Links to a social inquiry approach Learning experiences What you need Activity 17: My storytelling Use the Teacher notes: Digital storytelling factsheet and work through the stages of the digital storytelling process. • Pick the topic/issue and develop a rich social inquiry question. • Create a storyboard or story map of your story/inquiry.
-Factsheet: Teacher notes - Digital storytelling Research and gather information - make sure that you have explored a range of values, decisions and responses.
-Graphic organiser H: Storyboard template Evaluate information gathered already - What else do I need?
+Activity 17: Digital storytelling

+Use the Teacher notes: Digital storytelling factsheet and work Factsheet: through the stages of the digital storytelling process.

+- Pick the topic/issue and develop a rich social inquiry question. - Create a storyboard or story map of your story/inquiry. - Research and gather information make sure that you have explored a range of values, decisions and responses. - Evaluate information gathered already What else do I need?
 What else do I need to find out?
 What images do I need for the digital story?
-What information/ images should I look for on the visit?
-Visit Government House, Wellington (and collect additional information and appropriate images).
-Digital technology Note: Government House allows photography (stills only - not filming) during tours.
-We expect students to be respectful of the house and staff when taking photographs.
-Access to internet and library • Evaluate information from the research and visit.
-Have students complete either the reflection section of Graphic organiser G: My inquiry planning template or the Now what? section of the social inquiry planner.
-Graphic organiser G: My inquiry planning template Review/revise the storyboard.Set up the digital story.
-Social inquiry planner: Revise/edit the digital story.
-Proof all the images and text (and pick fonts, colours and words carefully).
-Share your presentation (school website, YouTube). http://socialinquiry.ssol.tki.or g.nz/
+What information/images should I look for on the visit? - Visit Government House, Wellington (and collect additional information and appropriate images).
+Photography is allowed at Government House but not filming (except by permission).
+There are also lots of downloadable images on our website. - Evaluate information from the research and visit.
+Have students complete either the reflection section of Graphic Organiser F: My inquiry planning template or the Now what? section of the social inquiry planner. - Review/revise the storyboard. - Set up the digital story. - Revise/edit the digital story. - Proof all the images and text (and pick fonts, colours and words carefully). - Share your presentation (school website, YouTube).

+Teacher notes - Digital storytelling

+Digital technology

+Access to internet and library

+Graphic Organiser F:

+My inquiry planning template

+Graphic Organiser G:

+Storyboard template

-Links to a social inquiry approach Learning experiences What you need Activity 18: Evaluate Now what?
+Activity 18: Evaluate

+Now what?

 What else do I want to know?
 How can I find out?

-Evaluate the inquiry presentation using either/or: • Self or peer assessment • teacher assessment from co-constructed criteria.
+Evaluate the inquiry presentation using either/or:

+- self or peer assessment - teacher assessment from co-constructed criteria.

 Have students review their KWL charts.
 Do they have any unanswered questions?
 Discuss with them how and where they will find answers to these questions.

-Graphic organiser A: KWL chart
+Graphic Organiser A:

-Graphic organisers
+Graphic Organisers